Law enforcement in India: Central agencies

-The central agencies are controlled by the central government.
+In addition, there are police training institutions, such as the National Police Academy (NPA) and the North Eastern Police Academy (NEPA).
+There is a Railway Protection Force (RPF) that functions under the control of the Ministry of Railways.

+Some intelligence and investigating agencies under the Ministry of Finance also do policing work.
+They are involved in collecting intelligence and investigating economic offences pertaining to customs, excise, income tax, foreign exchange, money laundering, and narcotics smuggling.
+Some of these are the Central Economic Intelligence Bureau, Directorate General of Revenue Intelligence, Directorate of Enforcement, Financial Intelligence Unit, Directorate General of GST Intelligence, and Directorate General of Income Tax (Investigation).

 Most federal law-enforcement agencies are under the Ministry of Home Affairs.
-The head of each agency is an IPS officer.
-The constitution assigns responsibility for maintaining law and order to the states and territories, and almost all routine policing—including the apprehension of criminals—is done by state-level police forces.
+The head of each agency is typically an IPS officer.
+The constitution assigns responsibility for maintaining law and order and policing to the states and territories, and almost all routine policing—including the apprehension of criminals—is done by state-level police forces.
 The constitution also permits the central government to participate in police operations and organization by authorizing the creation of the Indian Police Service.

 Central police forces can assist a state's police force if requested by a state government.
 During the 1975–77 Emergency, the constitution was amended on 1 February 1976 to permit the central government to deploy its armed police forces without state permission.
 The amendment was unpopular, and use of the central police forces was controversial.
 After the Emergency was lifted, the constitution was again amended in December 1978 to restore the status quo.

 Ministry of Home Affairs

 The principal national ministry concerned with law enforcement is the Ministry of Home Affairs (MHA), which supervises a large number of government functions and agencies operated and administered by the central government.
 The ministry is concerned with matters pertaining to the maintenance of public peace and order, the staffing and administration of the public services, delineation of internal boundaries, and the administration of union territories.

 In addition to controlling the IPS, the Ministry of Home Affairs maintains several agencies and organizations dealing with police and security.
-Police in the union territories are under the MHA.
+Police forces in the union territories are under the MHA.
 The Minister of Home Affairs is the cabinet minister responsible for the ministry; the Home Secretary, an Indian Administrative Service (IAS) officer, is the ministry's administrative head.